Simplified-issue term life insurance has a very simple premise: no medical exam and an application with few questions that's quick and easy to answer.

 Advantages, disadvantages of simplified-issue term life

 Simplified-issue term life is an option for people who are healthy.
-However, unlike other types of life insurance, you don't have many options.
+However, unlike other types of life insurance, you don't have as many options.
 Plus, it can be pricey.

 Here are three advantages: